clarkritchie/nexus7/README.md

 ### Background
 Our project had a few specific requirements worth noting, including a) rooting the device was not approved, and b) users were not required to have Google accounts to use the tablet.

 We received a large shipment of Nexus 7 tablets (2012 Wi-Fi edition, a.k.a. "nakasi") running Android 4.2.
 First, we wanted to upgrade them all to run Android 4.4.
 Second, we wanted to pre-install a series of apps.
-Third, we wanted the ability to push a set of files onto the device.
+Third, we wanted the ability to copy a set of files onto the device.

 Some of of the apps we pre-installed were custom/in-house developed.
 Others were free apps available in the Play store.
 Because our users were not required to have Google accounts, we found the [APK Extractor](https://play.google.com/store/apps/details?id=net.sylark.apkextractor&hl=en) to be useful to work with this requirement.
 On a test tablet, we could login to a Google account, install an app via the Play store, then extract the APK for that app.